d6t/d6tpipe/docs/source/quickstart.rst

 This covers pushing files and creating your own remote file storage and data pipes.

-Write and Push Local Files
+Write Local Files and Push to Remote
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have been given write access or have your own pipes, you can also push files.
+You can easily save new files to the pipe.
+You can also push files from local to remote if you have write access or manage your own pipes.

 .. code-block:: python

-    import d6tpipe
-    import pandas as pd
-    api = d6tpipe.api.APIClient()
-    pipe = d6tpipe.pipe.Pipe(api, 'intro-stat-learning')
-    df = pd.read_csv(pipe.dirpath / 'Advertising.csv', **pipe.schema['pandas'])

-    # conveniently process and save files in a central repo
+    # create some new data
     import sklearn.preprocessing
     df_scaled = df.apply(lambda x: sklearn.preprocessing.scale(x))

+    # conveniently save files in a central repo
     df_scaled.to_csv(pipe.dirpath/'Advertising-scaled.csv') # pipe.dirpath points to local pipe folder

     # alternatively, import another folder
     pipe.import_dir('/some/folder/')

     # list files in local directory
-    print(pipe.scan_local())
+    pipe.scan_local()

     # upload files - just one command!
     pipe.push_preview() # preview files and size